CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Functional decomposition

+    `addClient` - adds a client with a port number to the array of clients `removeClient` - removes a client with a port number from the array of clients

 > List each of the main functions implemented by this module, with a phrase or sentence description of each.

 ### Pseudo code for logic/algorithmic flow